AdeyAA/CloudUploader/README.md

 ## Features

--Uplaod files to a cloud storage service (e.g., AWS s3).
+-Upload files to a cloud storage service (e.g., AWS s3).
 	-Specify a target directory and storage class.
 	-Upload with a progress bar (requires `pv`).
 	-Encrypt the file before uploading.
 	-Check if a file already exists in S3 and prompt for overwrite, skip, or rename.
-	-Generate a pre-signed URL for sharing after a succesful upload (valid for 1 hour.
+	-Generate a pre-signed URL for sharing after a successful upload (valid for 1 hour.
 	-Error handling for invalid file paths, missing files, and upload failures.